victorbofill/busmall/user_stories.md

 As a market researcher, I want to see the most recent survey results as well as the total.<br/>
 As a market researcher, I want to be able to manually reset all data.<br/>
 As a developer, I want to improve the UX for both market researchers and customers.<br/>
+As a customer, I want some animations during the survey to have a more enjoyable experience.<br/>
+As a market researcher, I want a setting that can hide/show the charts.

 ### Completed User Stories for research app
 As a market researcher, I want customers to make one choice of three options, depicted as pictures.<br/>